Queen II: Background and recording

 After the commercial failure of the single "Keep Yourself Alive" from the first album, Queen decided it needed a single that did not take "too long to happen" (i.e., without a lengthy guitar intro).
 "Seven Seas of Rhye", recorded with the specific intention of being the album's leading single, began in a way designed to grab attention.
 Rehearsals for the Queen II sessions commenced on or around 26 July.
 (Due to management problems, the first album was finally released as the band prepared to record Queen II.)
 During these rehearsals, the band were interviewed by Melody Maker and told the magazine that their new album would have a theme of "good versus evil".
 The band also ended its collaboration with John Anthony, who had co-produced the first album, due to clashes between Mercury and Anthony.
 On 3 August, the band performed at a gig in Newcastle, then returned to London for a pre-recording rehearsal on 4 August.
 Sessions began on 5 August with takes 1–12 of the finished version of "Seven Seas of Rhye".
 On 6 August, they started recording "Father To Son", working on takes 1–4.
 They continued to work on the album until 9 August, when they made promotional videos for "Keep Yourself Alive" and "Liar" from the debut album.

 According to the August 11 issue of Record Mirror, the band was scheduled to go back into the studio on 15 August.
 However, David Bowie and Ken Scott were producing Pin Ups in the studio Queen had been using.
 The band were put into Studio 2, with producer Robin Geoffrey Cable.
 Although this studio only had an 8-track tape machine at the time, Queen decided to work on backing tracks nonetheless.
 Takes of Nevermore were recorded that day, and Funny How Love Is was recorded on 16 August.
 Queen had to cancel a studio session on 17 August to perform a gig in Peterborough.
 They returned to London around 3:00 a.m.
 Roy Thomas Baker had also left (around 12–18 August) to work with a Danish client named Gasolin', who were recording their album Gasolin' 3.
 On 18 August, Queen, Baker and Cable recorded the complex backing track for "The March Of The Black Queen".
 After taking a break for a bank holiday, the band began principal overdubbing on 28 August.
 Some backing tracks had to be cut into separate multi-tracks because of the extensive overdubbing.
 (The album's working title became "Over The Top" in reference to overdubbing.)
 During this period, John Deacon had to do his summer exams.
 In September, Brian recorded "Procession," which had its live premiere on 13 September when the band played at the Golders Green Hippodrome in London.
-(This was also their first recorded concert.)